On the security relevance of weights in deep learning: Adversarial Initialization

 \subsection{Detailed Description of Attacks}

 With the general idea of our attack in mind, we can now discuss specifics.
 A complete blockade of the entire network obviously contradicts the idea of stealthiness because at least some learning is expected by the user.
-The prototypical attack must thus be ``weakened'' in a controlled manner to comply with the specification.
+The prototypical attack must thus be ``weakened'' in a controlled manner to comply with the specification of an attack.
 Towards this end we introduce specific implementations of the idea that can actually be used in practice.
-Finally we discuss the special case of convolutional layers.
-The effect of the attacks is analyzed in the next section.
+Finally, we discuss the special case of convolutional layers.